Andy-t-bennett/gala/ReadMe.md

 - Registers
   - 0-7 Used to pass the first eight integer or pointer arguments to a function.
 If there are more, the stack is used.
 Also used to return values (x0 for single values, x0-x1 for 128-bit values).
   - 8 Used for indirect return value addresses or as a temporary register.
+    - using for stack allocation to avoid overwritting any general registers
+    - ARM doesn't allow direct to stack , must store value in register first
   - 9-15 Volatile/caller-saved registers, meaning the caller function must save their values if needed across a function call.
 Used for general-purpose temporary storage.
   - 16-17 Used for inter-procedure linkage, often by the dynamic linker/loader.
     - 16 used for syscalls on macOS (Darwin-specific extension)